Wholesale: Products & Services

 Training

-• This introductory web-based training course is designed to teach the Local CLEC and Local Reseller how to do business with Qwest.
-It will provide a general overview of products and services, Qwest billing and support systems, processes for submitting service requests, reports, and web resource access information.
+• This introductory web-based training course is designed to teach the Local CLEC and Local Reseller how to do business with CenturyLink.
+It will provide a general overview of products and services, CenturyLink billing and support systems, processes for submitting service requests, reports, and web resource access information.
 Click here for Course detail and registration information.

 Unbundled Loop (UBL)

-View additional Qwest courses in the Course Catalog.
+View additional CenturyLink courses in the Course Catalog.

 Contacts